What You Need to Remember

 Common Questions Answered

-Use the "Start and End" method.
-First, praise the team effort.
-Then, specify your unique role.
-For example: "The whole team launched the product successfully, and my job was designing the feature that cut down on customer complaints."
-This shows you respect the team but clearly define your part.
+Use the "Start and End" method: praise the team effort first, then specify your unique role.
+For example: "The whole team launched the product successfully, and my contribution was designing the feature that cut down on customer complaints by 30%."
+This respects the group while clearly defining your part.

 Using Measurable Success in Your Career